bwssytems/ha-bridge/README.md

 The bottom part of the Logs Screen has configuration to change the logging levels as it is running.
 The ROOT is the basic setting and will turn on only top level logging.
 To set logging at a lower level, select the `Show All Loggers` checkbox and then you can set the explicit level on each of the processes components.
 The most helpful logger would be setting DEBUG for com.bwssystems.HABridge.hue.HueMulator component.
 Changing this and then selecting the `Update Log Levels` button applies the new log settings.
 ### Bridge Device Additions
-You must configure devices before you will have any thing for the Echo or other contoller that is connected to the ha-bridge to receive.
+You must configure devices before you will have any thing for the Echo or other controller that is connected to the ha-bridge to receive.
 #### Helpers
 The easy way to get devices configured is with the use of the helpers for the Vera or Harmony, Nest and Hue to create devices that the bridge will present.